in28minutes/java-cheat-sheet/README.md

 Can be applied only to methods.
 These methods are implemented in native languages (like C)
 ### Static Variables and Methods
 - Static variables and methods are class level variables and methods.
 There is only one copy of the static variable for the entire Class.
 Each instance of the Class (object) will NOT have a unique copy of a static variable.
-LetÕs start with a real world example of a Class with static variable and methods.
+Let's start with a real world example of a Class with static variable and methods.

-#### Static Variable/Method Ð Example
+#### Static Variable/Method , Example
 count variable in Cricketer class is static.
 The method to get the count value getCount() is also a static method.

 ```